 3) workers in that company own a reasonable amount of shares and thus share in any gains from state contracts.

-The proceeds would empower spread into the communities that need money the most.
+Under the above 3 conditions, any proceeds from government contracts would spread into the communities that need money the most.
 Creating demand, jobs and economic growth.

 An added benefit of Gateway Legislation is that it will speed up economic transformation.
 Our current race based empowerment programs, while necessary, have only been marginally successful.
 Workers in companies making billions are still surviving on poverty wages, while CEO’s and shareholders make a fortune.
 Its arguable that non-racial Gateway Legislation like salary gap moderation will be much more effective at spreading wealth than race based BEE programs have been.